-4 Students eligible for either the FSA Algebra 1 EOC alternate passing score of 489 or the FSA Geometry EOC passing score of 492, as defined by Rule 6A-1.09422(6)-(7), F.A.C., may use the alternate passing score of 492 on the FSA Geometry EOC as an Algebra 1 EOC comparative score.
-See the Scholar Diploma Designation section below for eligibility criteria.
+Students eligible for the alternate passing score of 401 on B.E.S.T.
+Geometry may use it as a comparative score for graduation.
+Students eligible for either the FSA Algebra 1 EOC alternate passing score of 489 or the FSA Geometry EOC passing score of 492, as defined by Rule 6A-1.09422(7), F.A.C., were eligible to use the alternate passing score of 492 on the FSA Geometry EOC as an Algebra 1 EOC comparative score.
+See the "Scholar Diploma Designation" section below for eligibility criteria.